schneebergerlab/GameteBinning/Pipeline.md

     refmapfa=../scaffolded_final_manual_upd_map_group8.fa
     querylab=asm8
     #
-    # for each of the above eight configurations, do ragoo as below:
+    # for each pair of the above eight configurations, do ragoo as below:
     #
     for PM in PPP MMM; do
         mkdir ${querylab}_scaffolding_${PM}
         cd ${querylab}_scaffolding_${PM}
         queryfa=ln_${querylab}.txt_${PM}_pbreads.fa.contigs.fasta # path required by ragoo